Mad Max: Fury Road poster

 +153%

-Despite a blockbuster budget of $150.0M, Mad Max: Fury Road became a commercial success, earning $378.9M worldwide—a 153% return.
-This commercial performance validated the ambitious narrative scope, showing that audiences embrace bold vision even at blockbuster scale.
+Despite a massive budget of $150.0M, Mad Max: Fury Road became a box office success, earning $378.9M worldwide—a 153% return.
+This commercial performance validated the ambitious narrative scope, illustrating how audiences embrace unconventional structure even at blockbuster scale.

 Awards